Concordium/concordium-rust-smart-contracts/CTS1.rst

 ``updateOperator``
 ^^^^^^^^^^^^^^^^^^

-Add or remove an address as operator of the address sending this message.
+Add or remove a number of addresses as operators of the address sending this message.

 Parameter
 ~~~~~~~~~

-The parameter contains whether to add or remove an operator and the address to add/remove as operator.
+The parameter contains a list of operator updates.
+An operator update contains information whether to add or remove an operator and the address to add/remove as operator.
-It does not contain the address which are adding/removing the operator as this will be the sender of the message invoking this function.
+It does not contain the address which is adding/removing the operator as this will be the sender of the message invoking this function.

+The parameter is serialized as: first 1 byte (``n``) for the number of updates followed by this number of operator updates (``updates``).
-The parameter is first a byte (``update``) indicating whether to remove or add an operator, where if the byte is 0 the sender is removing an operator, if the byte is 1 the sender is adding an operator.
+An operator update is serialized as: 1 byte (``update``) indicating whether to remove or add an operator, where if the byte value is 0 the sender is removing an operator, if the byte value is 1 the sender is adding an operator.
 The followed is the operator address (``operator``) :ref:`CTS-Address` to add or remove as operator for the sender::

   OperatorUpdate ::= (0: Byte) // Remove operator
                    | (1: Byte) // Add operator

-  UpdateOperatorParameter ::= (update: OperatorUpdate) (operator: Address)
+  UpdateOperator ::= (update: OperatorUpdate) (operator: Address)

+  UpdateOperatorParameter ::= (n: Byte) (updates: UpdateOperatorⁿ)

 Requirements
 ~~~~~~~~~~~~

+- The list of updates MUST be executed in order.
-- The contract function MUST reject if the sender address is the same as the operator address with error :ref:`OPERATOR_IS_SENDER<CTS-rejection-errors>`.
+- The contract function MUST reject if any of the updates fails to be executed.

 .. _CTS-functions-balanceOf:

 ``balanceOf``
 ^^^^^^^^^^^^^

-Query balances of a list of addresses and token IDs, the result is then send back to the sender.
+Query balances of a list of addresses and token IDs, the result is then sent back to the sender.

 Parameter
 ~~~~~~~~~